Kaitaraiwa Waka Whakarato

 - New Zealand Transport Agency website - information about transport service licences

 - IVS training website - find out about the dangerous goods (D) endorsement

 A minimum of three years of secondary education is recommended.
 Useful subjects include maths and English.

 Useful experience for delivery drivers includes:

 - work with people

 - sales work

-Delivery drivers need to be fit, healthy and reasonably strong, as their work can involve a lot of physical activity such as heavy lifting.
+Delivery drivers need to be reasonably fit, healthy and strong as their work involves a lot of physical activity such as heavy lifting.

 Find out more about training

 - 0800 882121 - firstname.lastname@example.org - www.mito.org.nz